Network / General APC

 How much does enrollment cost?

 As a nonprofit maritime organization, the Network’s fees are based on the projected number of vessels enrolled and the cost of providing APC capabilities required by the Coast Guard.
-In June of 2016, the Network Board reduced rates and reestablished the Network as the APC with the lowest cost of enrollment, providing the greatest prevention and response capabilities throughout the largest coverage area.
+The Network Board reduced rates and reestablished the Network as the APC with the lowest cost of enrollment, providing the greatest prevention and response capabilities throughout the largest coverage area.

 What if I want to enroll my fleet of vessels?